Nevada Legislature: Membership

-Sessions and qualifications
+Sessions

 Legislative sessions commence on the first Monday of February following the election of members of the Assembly.
 The Legislature must adjourn sine die each regular session not later than midnight Pacific Daylight Time (PDT) 120 calendar days following its commencement.
 Any legislative action taken after midnight PDT on the 120th calendar day is void unless it occurs during a special session convened by the Governor of Nevada.
 The governor is obligated to submit the proposed executive budget to the Legislature not later than 14 calendar days before the commencement of each regular session.

 Sessions of the Legislature are biennial, occurring during odd number years.
 The Nevada Legislature is one of only four states that have biennial sessions, the others being Montana, North Dakota, and Texas.
 However, two-thirds of the legislature or the governor may call a special session at any time.
 From 2014 to 2024, five special sessions were called, two in 2020 to address the COVID-19 pandemic, and the other three to ratify incentive packages for the Gigafactory, Allegiant Stadium, and the New Las Vegas Stadium.